-The Association of Community Organizations for Reform Now (ACORN) is looking for motivated individuals interested in learning how to be a community organizer with our Ottawa office.
+Ottawa & Gatineau ACORN is looking for motivated individuals interested in learning how to be a community organizer.
 No experience is required, just a passion for social justice and an eagerness to work directly with people in communities that want change!

-Since 2004, ACORN community organizers have been helping organize communities and secure important victories for low-to-moderate income households at the local, provincial and national levels.
-Victories like new municipal bylaws on managing rental housing, regulating payday loan companies, $15 million in the 2019 and 2020 budgets for affordable housing, $10/month internet for low income families, winning millions of dollars worth of repairs for dilapidated apartment buildings, and many more.
+Since 2004, ACORN community organizers have been helping organize communities and secure important victories for low income and working class households at the local, provincial and national levels.
+Victories like new municipal bylaws to address pest and disrepair in rental housing, regulating payday loan companies, $15 million in the 2019, 2020 & 2021 city budgets for affordable housing, $10/month internet for low income families, winning millions of dollars worth of repairs for dilapidated apartment buildings, and many more.

 ACORN makes change through people power.
 We believe that social and economic justice can best be achieved with a national active membership who are invested in their organization and focused on building power for change!